 Also for domestic use, HomeLine has been developed for leased cars (in Continental Europe, a significant percentage of cars are company cars).
 HomeLine automates the invoicing of power consumed with the employer.

 Aimed primarily at the business sector, BusinessLine chargers are ideal for:

 Combining superb aesthetics with automatic tracking and payment software, the chargepoints are available with single or double connectors to enable two cars to charge simultaneously.
 The chargers can be supplied with or without fixed cables.

 They can be configured with various smart charging technologies that ensure efficient energy use, and can also support remote maintenance and upgrades.
 The site manager can can adjust charging rates to prevent peak usage and increase return on investment.

 As its name suggests, DC is a fast charging 50 kW DC charger, able to charge up to 125 km in 30 minutes.
 It can charge three cars using dynamic load balancing and grid management, with optional battery storage.

-3 phase (11kW / 22kW) robust charger designed for public networks.
+3 phase (11kW / 22kW) robust chargepoint designed for public networks.
 Access is via RFID card.
 Double socket, Mode 3 Type 2 universal connector.

-The term 'Smart charging' covers a range of functionality in the charging station that can be used to optimise the charging process, making it an indispensable feature for operators of multiple charging points.
+The term 'smart charging' covers a range of functionality in the charging station that can be used to optimise the charging process, making it an indispensable feature for operators of multiple chargepoints.

 The primary purpose of smart charging is to distribute the available power in an efficient and flexible manner, avoiding over-capacity fees charged by grid operators, and optimising the use of the charging stations in case of limited power capacity.

-The Hey EVBox app is the right solution if you want only to manage EVBox chargers.
+The Hey EVBox app is the right solution if you want only to manage EVBox chargepoints.
 Specifically, it is suitable for: